simonjlawson/CustomerGet/README.md

 ## Roadmap
 1. Release to Production (completed)
-2. Scale Implementation (50%) - Service accepts pagination, website neds to send the parameter.
+2. Scale Implementation (50%) - Service accepts pagination, website nesds to send the parameter.
 3. Implement IOC in Service - Concreate Objects created in the Azure functions.

 ## Getting Started